DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-first-half-term-developing-quality-pedagogy-part-1.md

 caption: "Year 1"
 ---

-In this module you’ll extend your knowledge of effective modelling that enables pupils to tackle difficult concepts.
+In this module you'll extend your knowledge of effective modelling that enables pupils to tackle difficult concepts.

 ## Week 1: module audit